Weatherization Warms Town as Cost-Savings Study Continues

 Results of the research are expected in mid-1987, although Peach said additional studies undoubtedly will be done later to measure the long-term impact of the weatherization work.

 Already, officials said, the $21 million project has attracted attention from utility managers across the United States and in Canada, Britain and Sweden.

-John Hughes, researcher with Niagara Mohawk Power Corp. in upstate New York, who visited Hood River, said utilities are interested in conservation as a way of continuing to meet growing electricity demands.
+John Hughes, researcher with Niagara Mohawk utility in New York state, who visited Hood River, said utilities are interested in conservation as a way of continuing to meet growing electricity demands.

 But he said power managers don’t yet know how predictable conservation is, and studies like the one at Hood River are essential.
 Researchers want to know, for example, whether people start to turn up their thermostats or start using less wood and more electricity for heat after their homes are weatherized, he said.

 Weatherizing the average home at Hood River cost $3,800.
 Improvements were free to most homeowners, and more than 90 percent of the homes that qualified were signed up for the project.
 Researchers picked Hood River, a town of about 4,500, and the surrounding area because its variety of population groups and types of climate made it a microcosm of the Pacific Northwest.

 Researcher Eric Hirst said the participation of more than 90 percent of the residents was ″absolutely remarkable,″ and spoke well of the effort to promote the project.

 He said that he expected the project to show substantial energy savings, but that it wouldn’t live up to earlier predictions of 30 percent.
 That was partly because electricity usage had dropped a couple of years before the project started, as rates started to rise precipitously, he said.